ds-102/sp25/_staffers/will.md

 email: willrathgeb@berkeley.edu
 website:
 photo: will.jpg
-pronouns: He/Him/His
+pronouns: he/him
 ---

-Hey everyone!
+Hey y’all!
 I’m Will, a senior studying DS and Stats.
-In my free time I like to watch sports, workout, and play tennis.
+In my free time I like to read, workout, and play volleyball.
 I hope you all enjoy 102!